coop-columb/supply-chain-forecaster/docs/deployment/cd_pipeline.md

 The CD pipeline automates the process of building, testing, and deploying the application to staging and production environments.
 It uses GitHub Actions to orchestrate the pipeline and Kubernetes for deployments.

+## Implementation Status

+**Note:** The CD pipeline is currently partially implemented:

+- ✅ The workflow configuration is complete (GitHub Action workflow file)
+- ✅ The build and push Docker images stage is functional
+- ⚠️ The deployment stages (staging/production) require environment setup
+- ⚠️ GitHub Environments and secrets need to be configured before testing

+See [Setting Up GitHub Environments](../../scripts/setup_github_environments.md) for instructions on completing the setup.

 ## Pipeline Stages

 The CD pipeline consists of the following stages: